Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 any programmer developing non-trivial programs has to care for is resource management: the programmer has no control over how much time or memory operations _really_ take.
 Yet resources such as speed and memory matter, a lot:
-"Speed has always been important otherwise one wouldn't need the computer." — Seymour Cray There _is_ a resource model in Urbit, but it's all defined and hidden in u3, out of sight and out of control of the Martian programmer (unless we lift the lid on u3, at which point Urbiters leave Martian computing
+"Speed has always been important otherwise one wouldn't need the computer." — Seymour Cray.
+There _is_ a resource model in Urbit, but it's all defined and hidden in u3, out of sight and out of control of the Martian programmer (unless we lift the lid on u3, at which point Urbiters leave Martian computing